StephenSmithwick/StephenSmithwick.github.io/README.md

 # StephenSmithwick.github.io

-My personal github page for Stephen Smithwick.
+My personal github page.
 Deploys as a static site as part of Github Pages.
 Uses Jekyl to render markdown sass and html into personal html pages.

 ## Dependencies